American Citizens Abroad Calls on Overseas Americans to Vote

 In some states, voting in state or local races (e.g., Governor, Mayor or State Assemblyman) may be considered as an element potentially justifying your liability to state taxation.
 If you wish to vote in local elections, seek legal advice about how it may affect your tax liability.
 In contrast, voting in federal elections only (President, Vice President, Senator and Representative) will not affect your state tax status.

-If you have requested an absentee ballot but don't receive it time to send it in by November 8, 2016, there is a fallback method for obtaining your ballot: the "Federal write-in absentee ballot" (FWAB).
+If you have requested an absentee ballot but don't receive it time to return it before your state's election day deadline, there is a fallback method for obtaining a substitute ballot: the "Federal write-in absentee ballot" (FWAB).
 This document enables voting and, in some states, voter registration as well.
 Visit www.overseasvotefoundation.org/vote/FwabStart.htm to start this process.

 If you are a US citizen, but have never lived in the United States, a number of states will permit you to vote in the last place of residence of your American parent(s).
 FVAP has a current list of States that allow these citizens to vote absentee: www.fvap.gov/citizen-voter/reside.
 In a number of states, such persons are eligible to vote as a federal voter and may vote for federal offices only.

 If you travel extensively but are US based, with a US address, you can ensure you get your ballot there quickly with a visit to www.usvotefoundation.org/vote/ voter-registration-absentee-voting.htm.
 Finally, if you cannot find an answer to your question on the websites above, feel free to contact the Voting Assistance Officer at the closest US Embassy or Consulate.

 This ACA webpage was updated in April 2017